awsdocs/amazon-s3-userguide/doc_source/access-analyzer.md

    1. Review or change your bucket policy as required\.

-      For more information, see [Adding a bucket policy using the Amazon S3 console](add-bucket-policy.md)
+      For more information, see [Adding a bucket policy using the Amazon S3 console](add-bucket-policy.md)\.

+1. If you want to change or view a Multi\-Region Access Point policy:

+   1. Choose **Multi\-Region Access Point**\.

+   1. Choose the Multi\-Region Access Point name\.

+   1. Review or change your Multi\-Region Access Point policy as required\.

+      For more information, see [Multi\-Region Access Point permissions](MultiRegionAccessPointPermissions.md)\.

 1. If you want to review or change an access point policy: